 So why not just rely on diet and exercise?
 In general, 5 percent to 10 percent is the magic number for clinically meaningful weight loss that lowers disease risk, and many of these drugs provide modest results when used with diet and exercise modifications.
-However, these drugs may not only help patients achieve weight loss faster, they may also provide the motivational boost to keep them on the path away from obesity.
+However, these drugs may not only help patients achieve weight loss faster, research shows they may also provide a motivational boost.
 Doctors who treat obesity say that prescription weight loss drugs give their patients added motivation to change their behaviors long term.

-Alli and Xenical are the only two FDA-approved diet pills.
-Alli is the over-the-counter version of the prescription-only Xenical (it is 50 percent Xenical's strength).
-The active ingredient in both of these drugs is Orlistat, which is a gut lipase inhibitor, or fat blocker.
-It works by reducing the amount of fat our bodies absorb in the digestive system and eliminating it through bowel movements, which is why many of Orlistat's side effects are altered bowel activity.
+Orlistat, which is a gut lipase inhibitor, or fat blocker, is the active ingredient in the prescription-only product, Xenical.
+It's also the key ingredient in a somewhat controversial over-the-counter (OTC) product, Alli, which is 50 percent Xenical's strength.
+Orlistat works by reducing the amount of fat our bodies absorb in the digestive system and eliminating it through bowel movements, which is why many of Orlistat's side effects are altered bowel activity.
 The suggested triggers for a patient to start using this drug are a history of failed weight loss attempts using the standard behavioral method of a smart diet and exercise regimen, and the loss of at least 2.5 kilograms or 5.5 pounds using diet and exercise in the month prior to the first prescription.
-In addition, it is suggested that those taking Orlistat reduce their calorie consumption by 500 to 1000, and the amount of fat they consume to 30 percent of their diet.
+In addition, it is suggested that those taking Orlistat reduce their calorie consumption by 500 to 1000 calories per day, and the amount of fat they consume to 30 percent of their diet.